open-eid/SiVa/docs/siva/test_plan.md

   * Containers with valid signature(s) are validated
   * Containers with invalid signature(s) and no signature are validated

-Specific test cases and input files can be found in [Appendix 5 - Test Case Descriptions](/siva/appendix/test_cases/)
+Specific test cases and input files can be found in [Test Case Descriptions](/siva/appendix/test_cases/)

 **What is not tested:**